anuragambuja/data-engineering-gcp/Dataplex.md

 Dataplex manages data in a way that doesn’t require data movement or duplication.
 As you add new data assets, Dataplex harvests the metadata for both structured and unstructured data, and automatically registers all metadata in a secure, unified metastore.
 Data and metadata can then be assessed via Google Cloud services such as Data Catalog and BigQuery.

+- After you create a lake, you can add zones to the lake.
+Zones are subdomains within a lake that you can use to categorize data further.
+Data stored in Cloud Storage buckets or BigQuery datasets can be attached as assets to zones within a Dataplex lake.
+To delete a lake, you must first detach assets and then delete the zones.
+There are two types of zones:
+  - Raw zones contain data in raw formats (such as files in Cloud Storage buckets) and are not subject to strict type-checking.
+  - Curated zones contain data that is cleaned, formatted, and ready for analytics such as BigQuery tables.

+- To start tagging data, you first need to create one or more tag templates.
+A tag template can be a public or private tag template.
+Users who have the required view permissions for a data asset can view all the public tags associated with it.
+This supports simple search for discovery while also adhering to data access controls already implemented on the underlying data.

 Dataplex provides a flexible security model that allows you to manage who can access and perform actions on Dataplex resources.
 Specifically, Dataplex security is implemented using different Dataplex IAM roles that allow users to administer Dataplex lakes, access data in the lake through the attached assets such as a Cloud Storage bucket or BigQuery dataset, or access metadata about the data connected to a lake.
 Following the Google recommendation of least privilege, Dataplex allows Dataplex administrators to grant Dataplex IAM roles to users at the level of the project, lake, zone, and individual assets like a Cloud Storage bucket.

 A valuable feature of Dataplex is the ability to define and run data quality checks on Dataplex assets such as BigQuery tables and Cloud Storage files.
 Using Dataplex data quality tasks, you can integrate data quality checks into everyday workflows by validating data that is part of a data production pipline, regularly monitoring the quality of your data against a set of criteria, and building data quality reports for regulatory requirements.

-Dataplex data quality check requirements are defined using CloudDQ YAML specification files.
+- Dataplex data quality check requirements are defined using CloudDQ YAML specification files.
 Once created, the YAML specification file is uploaded to a Cloud Storage bucket that is made accessible to the data quality job.
 The YAML file has four keys sections:
   - a list of rules to run (either pre-defined or customized rules)
   - row filters to select a subset of data for validation
   - rule bindings to apply the defined rules to the table(s)
   - optional rule dimensions to specify the types of the rules that the YAML file can contain sample file: https://github.com/anuragambuja/data-engineering-gcp/blob/main/codelines/dataplex-data-validation-on-bq-table.yaml

 https://github.com/GoogleCloudPlatform/cloud-data-quality/blob/main/REFERENCE.md